-James Dearworth, Assistant Professor of Biology
+James Dearworth, Associate Professor of Biology

 Q: You actually specify in the syllabus for BIOL 214: Neuroanatomy that one of the course goals is to educate students about information literacy.
 Practically speaking, what do you hope your students will get out of the information literacy focus of your courses?